leobudima/elogii-blog/content/how-can-retailers-survive-and-compete-in-the-age-of-amazon-delivery.md

 However, Amazon’s move towards [**free same-day delivery for Prime members**](https://www.businessinsider.com/amazon-prime-offers-free-one-day-shipping-low-cost-items-2019-10) means they have reset the game.

-The bad news is consumers are now even more anxious to get their orders **faster than before**.
+The bad news is consumers are now even more anxious to get their orders faster than before.

 But the good news is they don’t mind paying for it.